- Overview of the East Stoke Ansteys

 - John Anstey (b 1815 Wareham – see below);

 - Elizabeth Anstey (b 1817 East Stoke – in some sources the mother is incorrectly given as ‘Mary’, but others correctly give ‘Charlotte’.
-She had an illegitimate son William Ansty (b 1833 Bloxworth, living with his grandfather in East Stoke in 1841) and then married Henry Biles (Biels) in East Stoke, Wareham in 1845 (witness was her sister Harriet Anstey).
+She had an illegitimate son William Anstey (b 1833 Bloxworth – see below) and then married Henry Biles (Biels) in East Stoke, Wareham in 1845 (witness was her sister Harriet Anstey).
 In the 1851 Census they were at Holme Bridge, East Stoke);

 - Mary Anne Anstey (b 1820 Bloxworth, married William Pike in Wareham in 1840);